 Olympia is a 1938 film by Leni Riefenstahl.
-Actually, it was released as two films: Olympia Part I—Festival of Nations and Olympia Part II—Festival of Beauty.
+Actually, it was released as two films: Part I -Festival of Nations (German: 1.
+Teil - Fest der Völker) and Part II - Festival of Beauty (German: 2.
+Teil - Fest der Schönheit).

 It is a documentary about the 1936 Olympic Games, held in Nazi Berlin; in terms of actual sporting contests, Part I is dedicated to track and field, while Part II is dedicated to the other events.
 Adolf Hitler and the Nazis were originally reluctant to stage the Olympics, which were awarded to Germany well before the Nazi seizure of power in 1933.
 Eventually Hitler was talked into going through with the Games as a way to show off the new Germany to the world.
-Leni Riefenstahl, who had become famous with her Nazi propaganda documentary Triumph of the Will, was hired to direct another documentary.
+Leni Riefenstahl, who had become famous with her 1934 propaganda documentary Triumph of the Will, was hired to direct another documentary.

 The Olympic torch relay shown at the beginnning of Part I was the first ever, having been invented by the Nazis for this ceremony.
 Captain Nishi, the Japanese steeplechase rider shown taking a spill, was killed in action at Iwo Jima in 1945 (it is depicted in Letters from Iwo Jima).